DataExpert-ZachWilson-V4/capstone-project-nelo/README.md

 **(Replace <PUBLIC_IP> with the public ip for the VM)**

+Then Run `cd /home/azureuser/projects/capstone-project-nelo-mlb-stats`

-And Run docker-compose up -d
+And Run `docker-compose up -d` to start all services.

 #### Keep in mind to save these in .env file (instructions on where to find these are in .env file)